To say player personas have become an important game development tool is an understatement.

 Taking a Player-Centric Approach to Game Development

-At Solsten, we treat player-centeredness as a framework — and a philosophy.
 What do your current or future players want?
-What will work for them?
+Why do they play games?
+What are their favorite games?
 What will delight, inspire, entertain, and retain them?

 Teams may agree to focus on the player, but have a limited understanding of their target audience.
 There may be gaps in the available player information.
 And teams may have different assumptions about the target audience’s needs, preferences, and motivations.
 All this can lead to crossed wires.

-This is where creating gaming personas comes into play.
-Personas give studios a tangible way to take a player-first approach.
+This is where creating personas come into play.
+Personas give studios a tangible way to take a player-first approach to game development.

 What Are Player Personas?